Luis Vidal (architect): Career

 He was project director for the new Terminal 4 at Madrid's Barajas Airport as well as being coauthor of the Warsaw International Airport in Poland.
 In 2004 he opened his architectural practice in Madrid, Luis Vidal+Architecs (LVA).
 He soon established a cooperation with Rogers Stirk Harbour + Partners (RSH+P) and both practices began collaborating in common projects such as Campus Palmas Altas in Seville (RIBA European Award 2010).

-He was the lead concept architect of Heathrow Airport Terminal 2, which opened in June 2014.
-Among his other works are Zaragoza Airport (Spain), the new Álvaro Cunqueiro Hospital in Vigo (Spain), Can Misses Hospital in Ibiza (Spain), Castellana 77 (Spain) and Colon Towers (Spain) modernization.
+He was the lead concept architect of Heathrow Airport Terminal 2, which opened in June 2014 and one named the best in the world by Skytrax.
+Among his other works are Zaragoza Airport (Spain), the new Álvaro Cunqueiro Hospital in Vigo (Spain), Can Misses Hospital in Ibiza (Spain), the overhaul of the Castellana 77 Building (Spain) and the total renovation of the Colon Towers (Spain).

+Other projects of Vidal’s practice include several international airports in major U.S. cities including Pittsburgh, Boston and Dallas.
+In the Dominican Republic, Vidal renovated the International Americas Airport (AILA).
+In Chile, Vidal was responsible for the enlargement of the Arturo Moreno Benítez International Airport, which was awarded the Prix Versailles Prize in 2023.

+He worked with celebrated italian architect Renzo Piano on the futuristic Centro Botin in Santander, Spain.
 He is also the first Spanish architect to design a space port, Front Range, in Denver, Colorado, in association with HDR.

-Other projects of Vidal’s practice include several international airports in major U.S. cities including Pittsburgh, Boston and Dallas.
+Vidal is currently developing other major infrastructure projects, notably the construction of the new Cibao International Airport in the Dominican Republic, and the expansion of the terminal at Pensacola International Airport in Florida, United States.

+Vidal is collaborating on Madrid Nuevo Norte, the new urban transformation plan for the Spanish capital's northern area.
+It has also been announced that luis vidal + architects will design Loewe's new Global Excellence Campus, located in the outskirts of Madrid.
+In Bilbao, Vidal is constructing the Anbotto Tower, a 35-story residential skyscraper, something unprecedented in Spain.

-Vidal has been part-time lecturer at the :es:Escuela Técnica Superior de Arquitectura (ETSAM) of the Universidad Politécnica de Madrid.
+Vidal has been part-time lecturer at the Escuela Técnica Superior de Arquitectura (ETSAM) of the Universidad Politécnica de Madrid.
 He is currently a member of the Industry Advisory Board at the Cranfield University in London.
+In 2023, Luis Vidal received the FCARM Medal at the International Conference of the American Institute of Architects held in Mexico.

+In 2024, in collaboration with Philip Jodido, the book "Expect the Unexpected" was published, showcasing some of Luis Vidal's most amazing airport, health & sciences and corporate designs around the world.